Woolco: Demise

 The typical Woolco store was well over 100000 sqft, which was quite large for a discount store of that era.
 Many of its departments (e.g., shoes and jewelry) were leased to third-party operators, a common practice among early discounters.

 Starting in the late 1970s, Woolworth enacted a cost-saving plan for Woolco that included a reduction in floor space for the largest locations, the elimination of most leased departments and an expansion into smaller markets with stores as small as 60000 sqft.
 During this period, the excess space in some larger Woolco stores went to Woolworth-owned J. Brannam.

-J. Brannam, short for “Just Brand Names”, was an off-price clothing retailer owned by F.W.
+J. Brannam, short for "Just Brand Names", was an off-price clothing retailer owned by F.W.
 Woolworth.
 Plans for the chain were first made public via a press release in July 1979, which stated the chain would open its first locations in the Oklahoma City and Dallas metro markets, in which there would be three and five locations in each area respectively.
 All eight of these prototype J. Brannam locations opened on October 24, 1979.
-Rapid expansion began and by its peak in 1982 the chain had stores as far west as Arizona and as far east as North Carolina.
-This expansion soon proved too strenuous for the chain, and all locations were shuttered by December 1985, citing “increased competition in discount retailing”.
+Rapid expansion began; by its peak in 1982, the chain had stores as far west as Arizona and as far east as North Carolina.
+This expansion soon proved too strenuous for the chain, and all locations were shuttered by December 1985, citing "increased competition in discount retailing".

 By 1979, it became clear that the earlier cost-saving plan would not be enough to save Woolco from failure, so Woolworth combined the discount store operating unit with its variety stores and began to close stores in unprofitable markets including Chicago.